JorgeLRW/whale/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jorgeLRW/whale/blob/main/examples/notebooks/synthetic_demo.ipynb)

-This folder contains the curated code, results, and manuscript assets that accompany the arXiv preprint on fast landmark-based witness persistence for MRI volumes.
+This folder contains the curated code, results, and manuscript assets that accompany the arXiv preprint on fast landmark-based witness persistence.
+While our experiments used MRI scans as a testbed, the core pipeline is designed to work with generic point clouds and volumetric data.
 It is self-contained so it can be open-sourced independently of the larger research workspace.

 ## Directory layout